 Ready to purchase at $365.00 plus shipping.
 For more information and how to order click here.

-Another flute on its way to it’s new home in Montana.
-This Alaskan Yellow Cedar flute is another Acrylic Red and features maple totem rails and maple Mustang fetish.
-Like it’s twin it was tuned to G @432 Hz.
+Another commissioned flute finished early this year found a home in Montana.
+This Alaskan Yellow Cedar flute was finished in Acrylic Red and features maple totem rails and maple Mustang fetish.
+Like it’s twin completed last year, it was tuned to G @432 Hz.
 A very nice looking and playing flute.

 I personally am excited that it’s new owner Nakoa Heavyrunner from Poplar Montana.
 Nakoa is one of the best flute player I personally know.
 He is well known in Indian Country as an accomplished Pow Wow singer and he and his brother Donavan appear on RezKast Radio.
 Check them out early mornings.